 Ignore the orange line for now (I'll come to it): the blue one is the standard, BLS unemployment measure which, I maintain, is best for gauging the progress of the recovery (which was in fact the purpose for which the series was originally developed.).
 And that progress was neither steady nor ever close to complete.
 From 3.2 percent in 1929—which was by no means an exceptionally low rate by the standards of that decade—unemployment rose to a peak of just under 25 percent in 1933.
 By 1936 it had fallen to just below 17 percent.
 But then it rose again, to 19 percent, after which it fell to 14.6 percent.
 To put these figures in perspective, the peak unemployment rate during the severe but relatively short-lived 1920-21 recession, and the highest since the 1890s, was 11.7 percent.
 Even at its lowest level, the Great Depression unemployment rate was almost 3 percentage points higher.

-Now, if all this were just a matter of classification, it wouldn't signify much.
-After all, what we care about in gauging recovery isn't simply whether people are working but whether the economy is capable of coming up with reasonably permanent jobs for them.* But Darby’s position isn’t simply a matter of terminology: he claims that relief work served, not to give employment to workers who would otherwise have been unemployed, but to give better-paying or otherwise more attractive jobs to workers who could have found other jobs had they tried.
-According to that hypothesis, Darby's numbers show the true pace of recovery.
+But Darby’s position isn’t simply a matter of terminology: he claims that relief work served, not to give employment to workers who would otherwise have been unemployed, but to give better-paying or otherwise more attractive jobs to workers who might readily have found private-sector jobs had they tried, if only by accepting even lower real wages.
+According to that hypothesis, Darby's numbers do in fact show the true pace of recovery.

 But it's a hard hypothesis to swallow.
 As Jonathan Kesselman and N.E.
 Savin note in their 1978 response to Darby, although it's true that relief work was sometimes more appealing than private alternatives, it doesn’t follow that those alternatives were readily available.
-What's more, Kesselman and Savin offer plenty of good reasons for thinking it wasn't, starting with the most obvious, to wit: the millions of "Darby-unemployed" persons indistinguishable in any obvious way from those on work relief.
-If there were plenty of private jobs to be had, why didn't these poor souls snap them up?
-Based on this and other salient facts, and a painstaking econometric test of Darby’s hypothesis, Kesselman and Savin conclude that, had workers employed by New Deal programs been thrown onto the labor market, few if any would have found gainful employment elsewhere.
-It follows that the BLS’s “uncorrected” unemployment numbers, intended to measure the lack of what Stanley Lebergott, their compiler, called “regular” work, supply a more accurate picture of the progress of recovery than Darby’s corrected series.
+What's more, Kesselman and Savin offer plenty of good reasons for thinking they weren't, starting with the most obvious, to wit: the millions of "Darby-unemployed" persons indistinguishable in any obvious way from those on work relief, who weren't able to get it.
+If there were plenty of private jobs to be had, why didn't these poor souls snap those up instead?
+Based on this fact, and a painstaking econometric test of Darby’s hypothesis, Kesselman and Savin conclude that, had workers employed by New Deal programs been thrown onto the labor market, few if any would have found gainful employment elsewhere.

 Darby’s intention, by the way, wasn't to show that the New Deal was more successful than conventional statistics suggest.
 It was to defend the New Classical view that unemployment is generally voluntary, and to show that it held even for the Great Depression: once the shock of the Great [monetary] Contraction had run its course, Darby claims, unemployment was bound to fall rapidly to its "natural" level as a matter of course, New Deal or no New Deal.
 New Deal programs merely served to obscure this naturally rapid recovery by supplying workers with more attractive jobs than the ones private employers would have been able to give them.
 I don't buy this argument against the New Deal for a minute, both because I think some New Deal steps aided recovery (mainly by encouraging a revival of spending) and because I think others hindered it.
 But I also don't find Darby's numbers helpful in any other way for assessing the New Deal's success.